warpem/warp/docs/user_guide/warptools/quick_start_warptools_tilt_series.md

 !!! warning
     Warp writes images as 16 bit MRC values to save you valuable disk space and speed up file input/output operations.
-Recent versions of most programs should support these files but you may run into issues with some packages.
+Recent versions of most programs support these files but you may run into issues.

 <figure markdown="span">
   ![tomogram preview](./assets/tomogram_slice_preview.png){ width="60%" }